-Across Australia, hundreds of once-thriving hospitals crumble and decay, abandoned or underfunded while Super Hospitals are built to fail.
+Across Australia, hundreds of once-thriving hospitals crumble & decay, abandoned or underfunded while Super Hospitals are built as monuments to the medigod.
 What happened to the amazingly skilled country doctors that once dotted this proud nation?
 Most of them have passed on while eager pharma representatives are trained in their place.

 What does the fact that medical students are now taught 'big pharma is god' from day one, have to do with our hospital crisis or our health crisis?
 As a former nurse who has experience in rural and big hospitals, in remote area (outback) nursing and more recently private practice, I can answer that with one word.

 In recent months I had the misfortune of presenting at ER of new super-hospitals with family members and being absolutely horrified at what I saw -

 Note-takers watching without reaction as patients were bleeding out in front of them, calmly taking notes to put down and leave until someone came along hours later to a near comatose patient.